Intel-bigdata/SSM/docs/admin-user-guide.md

 *file with path matches "/fooA/\*.dat": age &gt; 30day | archive*

-This example defines a rule that for each file (specified before key word 'with') with path matches regular expression “/fooA/\*.dat”, if the file has been created for more than 30 days then move the file to archive storage.
+This example defines a rule that for each file (specified before key word 'with') whose path matches regular expression “/fooA/\*.dat”, if the file has been created for more than 30 days then move the file to archive storage.
 The rule can be rewritten in the following way: